grazlewacky/Grazle/README.md

 # Grazle
 Helper library with jQuery-like tools/function for javascript projects

-	Updated October 2019
 Doesn't support IE8

 TO IMPORT SINGLE FUNCTIONS:
 import {$first} from "./modules/grazle";

 TO USE IN SITU:
 const firstDiv = $first('div');

 OR...

 TO IMPORT ALL FUNCTIONS:
 import * as g from "./modules/grazle";

 TO USE IN SITU:
 const firstDiv = g.$first('div');
 ...etc

 Add to it and change it to make it yours.